guido57/PlayingOctopus/README.md

 ## Octopus web server

+The only way to use the Playing Octopus is connecting to its web server.

 It is based on the [Autoconnect library by Hieromon](https://github.com/Hieromon/AutoConnect) Here you are the most distinctive pages.